-HONOR ROLL FOR THE YEAR 1894.95.
+HONOR ROLL FOR THE YEAR 1895-96.

-Note.-In the Senior Class the student receiving the highest grade for the Junior and Senior years receives the honor of pronouncing the Valedictory; the next highest the Salutatory.
-In the other classes honors are awarded according to rule on page 36.
+Note. - In the Senior Class the student receiving the highest grade for the Senior and Junior years receives the honor of pronouncing the Valedictory; the next highest the Salutatory.
+The male student receiving the highest grade in the Classical course, or the next highest if the highest is Valedictorian, or the third highest if the Valedictorian and Salutatorian are classical students, receives the honor of pronouncing the Classical Oration.
+By a similar arrangement the Scientific Oration is awarded.
+Likewise the Classical Essay and the Scientific Essay for the female students.
+All students who have received a grade of nine or over in all the studies of the Junior and Senior years, or who have received a grade of nine or over in all studies of the Senior year and Honorable Mention twice are graduated Summa Cum Laude, and all students who receive a general average of nine in the studies of the Senior and Junior years, or a general average of nine in the studies of the Senior year and Honorable Mention once are graduated Cum Laude, their names to appear in the order of their grades.
+In the other classes honors are awarded according to rule on page 37.
 Gold medals are awarded also to the students doing the best work in Painting, Instrumental Music, Vocal Music and Elocution.
-The Norment Prizes are gold medals given to students of the Sophomore and Freshman Classes excelling in Elocution.
-Concerning the Merrill and Newell Trophies see page 36.
+The Norment Prizes are gold medals given to the students of the Sophomore and Freshman Classes excelling in Elocution.
+Concerning the Merrill and Newell Trophies see page 37.